-Lower CO2 emissions and savings on transport and processing costs for dredged material
+Lower CO2 emissions and savings on transport and processing costs for sludge

 Groningen Seaports and the Noorderzijlvest Water Authority are working together to reuse dredged material from dredging projects locally.
 In doing so, both parties are contributing to the circular use of dredged material.
 Today, the first transport of dredged material to the Oosterhorn industrial area in Delfzijl took place.